 Pots or Planters

-As mentioned, you can plant your slow growing plants on fancy pots or planters.
+As mentioned, you can plant your slow-growing plants in fancy pots or planters.
 You may only need to replenish the soil every now and then.
 That way, you can enjoy looking at them a lot longer.

 For other plants, you may need to use new pots when you repot them.
 Choose a pot that is larger than the old one.
 Small plants will only need a new pot that’s an inch or two larger.
 Bigger ones should be transplanted into pots three to four inches larger.